21 Best Toys for Kids With Autism

 Buy it: $25, Amazon.com

-Start with this blank castle as a canvas to create the play scenario that best resonates with your child.
+Start with this plain wooden house as a canvas to create the play scenario that best resonates with your child.
 Here, kids can engage in imaginary play and at the same time work on developing social and emotional skills that’ll serve them well outside of the playroom too.

 Melissa & Doug Wooden Bear Dress-up